 #1

-ranked college of education in the nation (U.S. News)
+in education and educational research in the U.S. (U.S. News)

-in education and educational research among universities in the world (U.S. News)
+in education and educational research in the world (U.S. News)